 In 1895, five enterprising families in Rioja Alta came together to form a company which would take local Spanish winemaking to an altogether higher level.
 Responding to the phylloxera crisis in Bordeaux, the families realised that, by banding together, they could offer a commercially viable way of filling the gap in supply of complex, well-structured red wines, based at a bodega in Haro’s Barrio de la Estación - the station quarter, which made export by rail fast and efficient.

 Over the following decades, the Sociedad Vinícola de La Rioja Alta established and maintained the characteristics of what have become classic Riojas- particularly bright fruit and long oak ageing.
-Gradually, the company took control of every aspect of winemaking, not only controlling the winemaking and maturation but acquiring their own cooperage and bottling facility and, by the 1970s, instead of buying the bulk of their grapes from small growers, vinifying their own fruit.
+Gradually, the company took control of every aspect of winemaking, not only controlling the winemaking and maturation, but also acquiring their own cooperage and bottling facility.
+By the 1970s, instead of buying the bulk of their grapes from small growers, they started vinifying their own fruit.

 La Rioja Alta S.A. takes oak very seriously.
 At the beginning, the company acquired French oak, as thousands of barrels were sitting empty in Bordeaux, with no wine being produced to fill them.
 Nowadays, La Rioja Alta S.A. imports American oak and dries it for two years before its craftsmen construct barrels by hand at the cooperage in Haro.
 Every six months, the wine is racked - again by hand, and under candlelight, in order to disturb the wine as little as possible.